From Lab to Field: Real-World Evaluation of an AI-Driven Smart Video Solution to Enhance Community Safety

+Figures \ref{fig:21_8cam}, \ref{fig:21_12cam}, and \ref{fig:21_16cam} present comprehensive analyses of system latency and throughput patterns across varying crowd densities during a 21-hour operational period.
+The evaluation, conducted from 2:00 p.m. to 11:00 a.m. the following day, was tested with three camera node configurations.
+Our observations revealed a notable decrease in system latency when the server node's database approached 50,000 queries.
+To maintain optimal performance and ensure data privacy, we implemented an automatic database reset mechanism that activates either upon reaching 50,000 queries or after 24 hours of continuous operation.

-Analyzing Fig. \ref{fig:21hr}, each data point epitomizes the average value over a 60-second interval.
-The "Density" metric signifies the sum of human detections per camera node within the middle 60-second window.
-This is attributed to the data collection period aligning with a summer break, resulting in lower human flow within the testbed, particularly about indoor camera nodes.
+The data presented in Figures \ref{fig:21_8cam}, \ref{fig:21_12cam}, and \ref{fig:21_16cam} represent values averaged over 60-second intervals.
+The 'Density' metric reflects the aggregate number of human detections per camera node during these one-minute sampling windows.
+The relatively low human traffic observed, particularly from indoor camera nodes, can be attributed to the data collection period coinciding with the summer break period.

-For configurations with 8, 12, and 16 camera nodes, we observed varying performance metrics: average latencies were 2.6-4.8s, 5.3-6.5s, and 6.7-10.5s, respectively, while corresponding throughputs ranged from 28.5-26.5 FPS, 20.5-18 FPS, to 16.5-14.5 FPS.
-As shown in Fig. \ref{fig:week}, the system's performance over a week, running with eight cameras, demonstrated consistent latency and throughput results about crowd density.
-Specifically, the latency ranged from 2.5-7.8s, and throughput varied from 22.3-29.8 FPS.
-These findings confirm that irrespective of crowd density, the latency increased.
-At the same time, the FPS decreased, aligning with expectations and underscoring that the length of the videos does not significantly impact the system's performance.

-It is essential to note that the specific data spikes observed within the metrics for the eight and twelve-camera node configurations could stem from various factors, including network irregularities within the environment (as the input streams originate from IP cameras) or CPU memory usage nearing its limits.
-However, in light of the comprehensive experiment, these occasional data point spikes remain within acceptable bounds.
-The system consistently maintained optimal performance levels, showcasing its robustness and capacity to effectively manage and adapt to various operational scenarios.

-Knowing how much these key parameters, such as the number of cameras and crowd density, could affect system performance, such as latency and throughput in different public safety scenarios in case of emergency, is crucial in decision making and taking the proper actions.
-For example, retail and transport hubs could analyze foot traffic and crowd density, offering insights into peak hours and emergency response planning.
+Figure \ref{fig:week} illustrates the system's week-long performance using an eight-camera configuration.
+The results demonstrate consistent correlations between crowd density and performance metrics, with latency ranging from 2.5-7.8 seconds and throughput varying between 22.3-29.8 FPS.
+These findings confirm our expected inverse relationship between crowd density and system performance, while demonstrating that video duration has minimal impact on overall system performance.